 If you can afford the costs of higher education, the return on investment is definitely worth it.
 You should be able to recover the costs in roughly a year or so.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male Biomedical Engineering Director employees in Germany earn 7% more than their female counterparts.
+Male Biomedical Engineering Director employees in Germany earn 6% more than their female counterparts on average.